fcardinaux/PasteAnchor/readme.md

 For instance, if you paste the link "http://www.sublimetext.com/docs/2/api_reference.html" to an HTML or Markdown file, you get this link:
 “[API Reference - Sublime Text 2 Documentation](http://www.sublimetext.com/docs/2/api_reference.html)”.

-The exact Markdown syntax is:
+Here is the exact syntax you get in a Markdown file:

     [API Reference - Sublime Text 2 Documentation](http://www.sublimetext.com/docs/2/api_reference.html)

-If you paste the same URL to an HTML file, you get this:
+Here is the exact syntax you get in an HTML file:

     <a href="http://www.sublimetext.com/docs/2/api_reference.html">API Reference - Sublime Text 2 Documentation</a>